The First

 - You haven't been able to touch your own body without rushing past it in years.

 - You've tried all the tools — affirmations, mirror work, therapy — and the shame keeps finding its way back in.
+You know the feminist analysis by heart.
+Knowing it didn't reach your body.

 - You have moments — in the bath, in the woods, sometimes just alone in a room — where you almost remember something.